Avergrove/avergroves-learning-notes/docs/music/saxophone.md

     - Once you can do it in muscle memory, try and reduce breathing time.
         - Breathe once in 2 notes
         - Breathe once in 3 notes.

+---
+## Episode 4
+- Pitch Bending part 2:
+    - Instead of tuning our instrument to tuner, try tuning to a drone / someone else.
+    - Probably one of the most practical skill you can have when playing in an ensemble.
+    - A good tune should be entirely in unison!
+    - On the other hand, a bad tune will probably sound like the following
+        - A grating Minor second, but worse.
+        - Warbling.
+Waaah waaah waaah waaah.
+- Saxophone placement:
+    - Please don't pivot the sax to your upper teeth, it will cause your head to rotate.
+    - The mouthpiece is perpendicular to the face, not the floor... you might want to check the correct orientation..
+- Embouchure
+    - As always, after 4 weeks, please remember only your lips need to be firm.
+    - Too tight, and your tone will be choked, too loose, and your tone will be airy.

+- Tuning:
+    - Get a nice sound before tuning.
+Don't play to fit the tuner!

+- Finger patterns:
+    - All scales have a specific finger pattern.
+        - You might want to start looking into the bis key.. you've been neglecting it.

+---